 2.2.1.
 Spring and summer spill operations for juvenile fish passage are defined in the Fish Operations Plan (FOP), included in the Fish Passage Plan as Appendix E. Spill at McNary Dam will be distributed in spill patterns defined in Tables MCN-7, -8, -9, -10, except as noted below in section 2.2.1.1.

 2.2.1.1.
-Spillway Hoist Operation - Minimization of Unsafe Operating Practices.
+Interim Spillway Hoist Operation - Minimization of Unsafe Operating Practices.

-McNary spillway hoists will be separated into two control groups: anual/dogged) and Micro Spill (Auto) .
+As an interim operation until hoists are repaired or replaced so they are no longer in an overloaded condition, McNary spillway hoists will be separated into two control groups: Manual/dogged and Auto modes.
 There are currently 3 spillbays that are manually adjusted – Bays 2, 6, and 16.
 Two of the remaining 19 spillbays serve TSW1 and TSW2 until they are removed, typically in early June.
-This provides a total of 17 spillbays with functioning hoists until early June, then 19 spillbays for the remaining of the spill season that can be rotated through assignments, as described below.
-During spring and summer spill, April 10–August 31, four or five (during June) of these spillbays will be operated in uto-adjusted mode each month according to the rotation schedule below.
+This provides a total of 17 spillbays with functioning hoists until early June, then 19 spillbays for the remaining of the spill season that can be rotated through Manual and Auto mode assignments, as described below.
+During spring and summer spill, April 10–August 31, four or five (during June) of these spillbays will be operated in Auto-adjusted mode each month according to the rotation schedule below.
 The change will occur during the first full week of the month.
-Hoists will initially be set to the average openings identified in the applicable spill patterns in Table MCN-11.
-Gate operation categories are as follows:Gates – gates will be set at the mid-point of the 50 kcfs spill block associated with the current flow level and manually dogged and will not be adjusted for 30 days or until there is a delta of 50 kcfs (+/- 25 kcfs) of current settings.
-All gates will be raised or lowered with a safety observer stationed at the spillway deck, in the event of sustained flow increases more than the difference of designated spill limits, when one or more of the following occur:
+Hoists will initially be set to the average openings identified in the applicable interim spill patterns in Table MCN-11.
+Gate operation categories are as follows:

+Manual Gates – Manual gates will be set at the mid-point of the 50 kcfs spill block associated with the current flow level and manually dogged and will not be adjusted for 30 days or until there is a delta of 50 kcfs (+/- 25 kcfs) of current settings.
+All Manual gates will be raised or lowered with a safety observer stationed at the spillway deck, in the event of sustained flow increases more than the difference of designated spill limits, when one or more of the following occur:

 Present for more than 72 hours.

-All Gate openings exceed an increase of 2+ “stops” per Gate beyond normal flow settings of Spillway Gate stops identified in Spill Pattern Table settings and if flows are expected to increase for 72 hours or more.
+All Auto Gate openings exceed an increase of 2+ “stops” per Auto Gate beyond normal flow settings of Spillway Gate stops identified in Spill Pattern Table settings and if flows are expected to increase for 72 hours or more.

 Expected flows are at peak delta and are predicted to rise beyond a max spill delta of 30 kcfs.

-Gates – gates will be set at the pattern associated with the current spill and flow rate in Table MCN-11 and will be left in auto-response mode for approximately 30 days before being rotated to the next spillway gate assignment.
+Auto Gates – Auto gates will be set at the pattern associated with the current spill and flow rate in Table MCN-11 and will be left in auto-response mode for approximately 30 days before being rotated to the next spillway gate assignment.
 See gate rotation schedule below:

 Interim Spillway Hoist Operation / Minimization of Unsafe Operating Practices.